Mharbulous/Front-First-Method/Phases/FF-overview.md

 4. **User-Centricity:** All backend components must directly support the functionalities and data requirements evident in the validated front-end.
 Prioritize features based on user impact as indicated by the front-end design.

-5. **Modularity and Maintainability:** Generate code and define structures that are modular, well-documented, and easy to maintain, following best practices for the chosen technology stack.

 ### Core Operational Guidelines: